s-g-mo/request_data/README.txt

-A simple scripts to download seismic data as .SAC files.
+A simple script to download seismic data as .SAC files.

 Stephen Mosher (2020)